LOST-STATS/lost-stats.github.io/NewPageTemplate.md

 - OR INSTEAD OF THIS TECHNIQUE
 - (E.G. PIE CHART LINKS TO A BAR PLOT AS AN ALTERNATIVE)
 - WITH EXPLANATION
-- INCLUDE LINKS TO OTHER LOST PAGES WITH THE FORMAT [Description](https://lost-stats.github.io/Category/page_name.html)
+- INCLUDE LINKS TO OTHER LOST PAGES WITH THE FORMAT [Description](https://lost-stats.github.io/Category/page_name.html).
+Categories include Data_Manipulation, Geo-Spatial, Machine_Learning, Model_Estimation, Presentation, Summary_Statistics, Time_Series, and Other

 # Implementations